$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

-Numerical predictions in different $q^2$ bins for $B^0\to K^{*0}\mu^+\mu^-$ observables (see e.g. refs.~\cite{Altmannshofer:2008dz,Descotes-Genon:2013vna} for definitions of the angular observables) and the $B^+\to K^{*+}\mu^+\mu^-$ branching ratio are given in tables \ref{tab:b0ks0mm-sm}, \ref{tab:b0ks0mm-sm-p} and \ref{tab:bpkspmm-sm} respectively.
-Crucially uncertainties are split into parametric\footnote{The parametric uncertainties, with values adopted from the PDG \cite{Agashe:2014kda}, include $ |V_{\rm tb}V_{\rm ts}^*|=(4.01\pm 0.10 )\cdot 10^{-2}$, the scale variation $\mu = 4.8 \pm 0.8 \GeV$, the $b$-quark $\overline{\rm MS}$ mass $m_b(m_b) = 4.18\pm 0.03 \GeV$ and the pole mass of the charm quark $m_c(m_c) =1.4 \pm 0.2 \GeV$.}, form factor and non-factorisable charm uncertainties as parameterised in eq.~(\ref{eq:charm}).
-It is observed that the dominant uncertainty of the branching fraction is due to form factors and amounts to about 12\% relative to the central value.
+Numerical predictions in different $q^2$ bins for $B^0\to K^{*0}\mu^+\mu^-$ observables (see e.g. Refs.~\cite{Altmannshofer:2008dz,DescotesGenon:2012zf,Gratrex:2015hna} for definitions of the angular observables) and the $B^+\to K^{*+}\mu^+\mu^-$ branching ratio are given in Tabs.~\ref{tab:b0ks0mm-sm}, \ref{tab:b0ks0mm-sm-p} and \ref{tab:bpkspmm-sm} respectively.
+Crucially uncertainties are split into parametric\footnote{The parametric uncertainties, with values adopted from the PDG \cite{Agashe:2014kda}, include $ |V_\mathrm{tb}V_\mathrm{ts}^*|=(4.01\pm 0.10 )\cdot 10^{-2}$, the scale variation $\mu = 4.8 \pm 0.8 \GeV$, the $b$-quark \MSbar mass $m_b(m_b) = 4.18\pm 0.03 \GeV$ and the pole mass of the charm quark $m_c =1.4 \pm 0.2 \GeV$.}, FF and non-factorisable charm uncertainties as parameterised in Eq.~(\ref{eq:charm}).
+It is observed that the dominant uncertainty of the branching fraction is due to FFs and amounts to about 20\% relative to the central value.
 In the case of the angular observables the error is considerably reduced by the inclusion of the correlations.
-Comparing the angular observables $S_{4,5}$ with the related observables $P_{4',5'}$ it is noted that the form factor uncertainties are comparable.
-This improvement for $S_{4,5}$ observables is due to the inclusion of correlated uncertainties.
+Comparing the angular observables $S_{4,5}$ with the related observables $P_{4',5'}$ it is noted that the FF uncertainties are comparable.
+This improvement for $S_{4,5}$ observables is due to the inclusion of correlated uncertainties in the FFs.
 The error due to the $\Delta$-corrections results in comparable uncertainties in both bases.
+The advantage of using fully correlated errors in explicit computation over general parameterisation can be seen by comparing the uncertainties in our work versus those of Ref. \cite{Jager:2014rwa}.

-For comparison of the $B\to K^*\mu^+\mu^-$ observables to existing experimental measurements of $1 {\rm fb}^{-1}$LHCb-data and the implications for new physics, we refer the reader to \cite{Altmannshofer:2014rta}, where the form factor results of this work were used for a global analysis of $b\to s$ transitions.
+For comparison of the $B\to K^*\mu^+\mu^-$ observables to existing experimental measurements of 3 $\mathrm{fb}^{-1}$ LHCb data and the implications for new physics, we refer the reader to \cite{Altmannshofer:2014rta}, where the FF results of this work were used for a global analysis of $b\to s$ transitions.